 The members of the society loved the idea – it would make their lives easier because they didn’t have to figure out travel on their own.
 Thomas negotiated a deal with Midland Counties Railway.
 Each passenger in the group would be charged a fixed rate for the roundtrip rail ticket including lunch and Thomas Cook would receive a commission on each package sold.

 The concept was simple.
 A collaboration between the railway, Thomas Cook and the local temperance society was born.
 Everyone was a winner.
-The railway company was happy to get so many seats filled up in one booking.
+The railway company benefited with many seats filled up in one booking.
 Thomas Cook was happy because he received a share of the profits just for arranging the excursion.
 And the passengers were happy because they didn’t have to organize their own journey or worry about lunch.
 Everything was taken care of in one easy package.

 Taking a chance on collaboration proved to be a good business decision!

 Benefits of Co-opetition